Ljungby library: The plans of a dedicated library building

 After the mobile library; step two of the size problem started, the construction of a proper library building.
 Rejected proposals from 1974 and 1975 had suggested an expansion of the current library.
 But in 1977 it was found that a completely new building was needed.
 One that was especially adapted to the unique needs of a library, which could serve for 20 to 30 years.
 In 1979 the municipal council decided that the new library building was going to be a wing of the planned new municipal building at block Herkules just outside the central part of Ljungby.
 The proposal created debate at the same time it turned out that the municipal budget was not enough to build the two buildings, plus the ice rink that also was planned.
 To save millions of SEK and not have to build a "brag and indulgence library" it was suggested to rebuild an old car hall.
 In 1981 the municipal council decided to only build the library; the new plans of a municipal building were scrapped and the current municipal building was instead expanded.

-Ljungby Library
+Ljungby Library (1982–Current)

 Ljungby Library was designed by architect Jan Wallinder and opened in October 1982.
 At the opening the library served a population of 27,000 inhabitants, contained 60,000 volumes, and during the opening year lent 141,000 books.